 Finally, no matter where you’re growing these, remember that they do put down a very deep taproot.
 Be sure there’s nothing like landscaping fabric underground that can block the root’s development!

-Still confused on how to grow okra?
-Don’t worry, we’re about to go over more specifics.
+Still confused about how to grow okra?
+Don’t worry; we are about to go over more specifics.
 So let’s break down each condition you’ll need to know to ensure you’ve got a good grasp on how to grow okra pods to harvest!

 Sun and Temperature

 Okra is a total sun worshipper.
-It needs warm temperatures, typically above 80 degrees F in the daytime, for best plant development and for those yummy pods.
+It needs warm temperatures, typically above 80 degrees F in the daytime, for the best plant development and those yummy seed pods.

-While it can tolerate temperatures down into the 50’s and 60’s at night, it’s almost tropical in its desire for warm conditions!
-Not at all tolerant of frost, it’s essential to provide frost-free conditions at all times so you don’t end up with dead okra.
+While it can tolerate temperatures in the 50s and 60s at night, it’s almost tropical in its desire for warm conditions!
+Not at all tolerant of frost, it’s essential to provide frost-free conditions at all times, so you don’t end up with dead okra.